-Article 30 of the GDPR requires controllers and processors to maintain a record of data processing activities (RoPAs).
-RoPAs include process activity information, such as the purpose of processing, legal basis, consent status, cross-border transfers, DPIA status and more.
+Article 30 of the GDPR requires controllers and processors to maintain a record of processing activities (RoPAs).
+RoPAs include process activity information, such as the purpose of processing, legal basis, consent status, cross-border transfers, DPIA status, and more.
 Data mapping helps organizations comply with GDPR by collecting and maintaining a list of data processing activities across the business.

 Article 35 of the GDPR requires organizations to carry out data protection impact assessments (DPIAs) where processing is likely to result in a high risk to individuals.
 Such a DPIA must take into account the nature, scope, context, and purposes of the processing.
-For conducting efficient DPIAs, organizations must be able to document what types of data they are collecting, when and how that data is being collected and used, where the data is being stored, how data flows through various systems and vendors, all of this is achieved via data mapping.
+For conducting efficient DPIAs, organizations must be able to document what types of data they are collecting, when and how that data is being collected and used, where the data is being stored, and how data flows through various systems and vendors, all of this is achieved via data mapping.

-Article 33 of the GDPR requires organizations to notify personal data breaches that are likely to cause risk to the rights and freedoms of data subjects to the supervisory authority no later than 72 hours after having become aware of the breach.
+Article 33 of the GDPR requires organizations to notify personal data breaches that are likely to cause risk to the rights and freedoms of data subjects to the supervisory authority no later than 72 hours after becoming aware of the breach.
 Where the risk to the rights and freedoms of data subjects is high, organizations must notify personal data breaches to impacted data subjects without undue delay.
 Data mapping helps organizations swiftly identify impacted data subjects and compromised data in any security incident.
-It also enables organizations to assess the risks to the rights and freedoms of data subjects arising from a security breach, thereby helping organizations report, only the personal data breaches that meet a required risk threshold, to the proper stakeholders.
+It also enables organizations to assess the risks to the rights and freedoms of data subjects arising from a security breach, thereby helping organizations report only the personal data breaches that meet a required risk threshold to the proper stakeholders.
 As a result, they are able to meet notification timelines under the GDPR.

 The following are the key elements of a data map: